survivejs/react-book/manuscript/09_linting_in_webpack.md

     "react/jsx-quotes": 1,
     "react/jsx-no-undef": 1,
     "react/jsx-uses-react": 1,
-    "react/jsx-uses-vars": 1,
-    "react/no-did-mount-set-state": 1,
-    "react/no-did-update-set-state": 1,
-    "react/no-multi-comp": 1,
-    "react/no-unknown-property": 1,
-    "react/react-in-jsx-scope": 1,
-    "react/self-closing-comp": 1
+    "react/jsx-uses-vars": 1
   }
 }
 ```

-Note how we can define severity of an individual rule by passing it a number.
-Zero or `false` would mean a rule is set off.
-One would mark it as a warning.
-Two would yield an error.
-In some cases you can pass additional parameters to a rule by using an array notation.

-If you hit `npm run lint` now, you should get some errors and warnings to fix depending on the rules you have set up.
-Go ahead and fix them if there are any.
-You can check [the book site](https://github.com/survivejs/webpack) for potential fixes if you get stuck.
+The severity of an individual rule is defined by a number as follows:

+* 0 - The rule has been disabled.
+* 1 - The rule will emit a warning.
+* 2 - The rule will emit an error.

+Some rules, such as `quotes`, accept an array instead.
+This allows you to pass extra parameters to them.
+Refer to the rule specific documentation for specifics.

+The `react/` rules listed above are just a small subset of all rules available.
+Pick rules from [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react) as needed.

 T> Other tools, such as JSCS and JSHint, ESLint supports `package.json` based configuration.
 Simply add a `eslintConfig` field to it and write the configuration there.